pyroscope/pimp-my-box/README.md

 Another way to install Ansible is to put it into your home directory.
 The following commands just require Python to be installed to your system, and the installation is easy to get rid of (everything is contained within a single directory).
+When you have no ``~/.ansible.cfg`` yet (which you very likely do not), your editor will open – perform the changes as explained in the comments below.

+**Enter / copy+paste these commands into a shell prompt on your workstation!**

 ```sh
 # just to make sure you have the packages you need